jdogresorg/Broadcast-Token-Naming-System/docs/actions/DIVIDEND.md

 ```
 bt:DIVIDEND|0|2|TEST|BACON|1
-This example pays a dividend of 1 BACON token to every holder of 1 BACON ASSET
+This example pays a dividend of 1 BACON token to every holder of 1 TEST ASSET
 ```

 ## Rules